 People who try to handle their injury claims on their own without an attorney often fall victim to the statute of limitations.
 The insurance company’s claims adjuster may drag out the process of administering the claim and negotiating a settlement until the year passes.

-After that point, th drunk driver and his insurance company have no legal obligation to pay you a cent, even if your loved one was killed in the crash.
-At Laborde Earles Injury Lawyers, we can protect you from this heartbreaking result as long as you come to us in time to file a lawsuit and prevent the deadline from passing.
+After that point, the drunk driver and his insurance company have no legal obligation to pay you a cent, even if your loved one was killed in the crash.
+At Laborde Earles Injury Lawyers, our drunk driving car accident attorneys can protect you from this heartbreaking result as long as you come to us in time to file a lawsuit and prevent the deadline from passing.

 Call Us Today for a Free Consultation

 It costs nothing to talk to us.
 We are happy to offer a free initial consultation so that you can find out how we can help you.
-Call us today at (337) 777-7777 for a no-cost consultation.
+While there is no average settlement for a car accident with a drunk driver, we can explain the compensation you could recover in your collision.
+Call us today at (337) 340-8068 for a no-cost consultation.
 There is no obligation.